aliakbars/facct-tutorial/README.md

 ## Putting Into Production

 Follow the steps described in this [blog post](https://dylancastillo.co/fastapi-nginx-gunicorn/#step-3-set-up-your-fastapi-app) to put the app into production.

+> [!NOTE]
-Make sure you only set 1 worker to avoid multiple submissions for the same set of papers.
+> When you are putting the app into production, make sure you point to the correct directories in `wlock.conf`, `weird.conf`, and `gunicorn_start`.
+Also, make sure you only set 1 worker to avoid multiple submissions for the same set of papers.
 Use config files provided in the `configs` folder for `supervisor`.
 The `weird.conf` file is for the main app, whereas the `wlock.conf` file is for releasing the locks of the papers to avoid double entries.

 ## Contributing